govau/observatory-website/content/products.md

 Notes: A hit is an interaction that results in data being sent to Google Analytics, such as page view, event, e-Commerce or social interaction tracking hits.
 [Billable Hits as defined by Google](https://support.google.com/analytics/answer/6086082?hl=en), and we use the Billable Hit Volume listed in an agency’s existing Google Suite Administration (if available) to estimate the appropriate pricing tier.

-More information about our invoicing and payment arrangements can be found in our [Terms of Service](terms-of-service).
+More information about our invoicing and payment arrangements can be found in our [Terms of Service](/get-started/google-analytics-360/terms-of-service).

+<a href="/get-started/google-analytics-360/sign-up" class="au-btn">Get Google Analytics 360 now</a>